-All credential candidates must provide evidence of passing the California Basic Educational Skills Test (CBEST) or receive a waiver before or during the term in which they reach junior status and provide Certificate of Clearance (fingerprint clearance).
-Completing ENG 140 and MAT 105 with a B or above qualifies students for a BSR-41 CBEST Waiver.
+All credential candidates must provide evidence of passing the California Basic Educational Skills Test (CBEST) or receive a waiver and provide a Certificate of Clearance (fingerprint clearance).
+Completing ENG 140 and MAT 105 with a B or above qualifies students for a BSR-41 CBEST equivelency.